 How can leaders develop a process that reduces employee stress without losing any of the evaluative significance?
 Here are five suggestions to consider for improving teacher evaluation:

-Furthermore, administrators must promote an environment of no surprises.
-One quick way to lose trust is to write a negative comment on an evaluation document the employee has never heard before.
-This should never happen!
-While deficiencies must be documented, the evaluative conversation is not the time to bring an issue to an employee's attention.
+An ongoing process means there should be no surprises during the evaluative conversation.
+One surefire way to lose trust is to write a negative comment on an evaluation document the employee has never heard before.
+While deficiencies must be documented, the evaluative conversation is not the time to introduce novel concerns.

 "But our school only has one administrator!"
-Certainly, there is another evaluator elsewhere in the district who can provide a second set of eyes.
-Few things are as important as staff performance feedback.
-When schools place the fate of a teacher in the hands of a single evaluator, they are doing a huge disservice to that employee.
+Certainly, a second evaluator elsewhere in the district who can provide a second set of eyes (looking at you district-office staff).
+Few things are as important as staff performance feedback, so when schools place the fate of a teacher in the hands of a single evaluator, they do a huge disservice to that employee.

-Next, collect evidence as opposed to relying on perception.
-Leaders often get in a habit of making decisions based on rumors and hearsay.
-There is no question public opinion of a teacher holds merit in today's society.
-Therefore, leaders must develop processes for converting qualitative feedback into objective data.
+Collect Tangible Evidence: Leaders often get in a habit of making decisions based on rumors and hearsay.
+While there is no question public opinion of a teacher holds merit in today's society, leaders must develop processes for converting qualitative feedback into objective data.

 "But it's impossible to collect data on public perception!"
 Baloney.
-Effective leaders measure what matters, and there are few things as important to the learning process than the social capital teachers build with students and parents.
+Effective leaders measure what matters.
+For example, there are few things as important to the learning process than the social capital teachers build with students and parents.
 Therefore, evaluators must regularly document parent and student complaints and walk into evaluative conversations with data in hand.

 Most teachers do an amazing job.
-Why give teachers more work when they are already counted on to do so much in their own classrooms?
-Evaluators - not teachers - should be collecting evidence.
-Administrators who regularly visit classrooms should have all the evidence they need to evaluate a staff member, so do teachers a favor by giving them less busywork.
+Why give teachers more work when they are already do so much in their classrooms?
+Evaluators - not teachers - should collect evaluative evidence.
+Administrators who regularly get out of their office and engage with employees in a variety of settings should have all the evidence they need to assess a staff member.
+Please do teachers a favor by giving them less busywork.

 Performance reviews may never be viewed with enthusiasm or excitement.

-However, there are steps school leaders can take to lessen anxiety.
+However, there are steps school leaders can take to lessen employee anxiety.

 Let's start treating teachers like professionals and rethink the teacher evaluation process.